-24 Start final communication strategies - a letter to include trip phone contact number so parents can get hold of Trip Leader if necessary and include information regarding lunches, appropriate clothing, safety procedures, behaviour and meeting place etc. Schedule pupil/parent/staff briefings if needed Vice Principal or SLT Communications Lead to proof all letters before sending out 25 Consider stickers for each pupil in case of incident 26 Notify Kitchen of pupils missing from school dinners

-Day before the trip

-27 Speak to Admin to get ParentMail report printed to use as a register on the day][ 28 Obtain the first aid kit from student services and check all medication checked and in date l 29 Print a copy of the completed trip form and leave this with reception (either day before or morning of 1 [ the trip) 30 E-mail all staff to notify of absences during lessons (add trip details to the bulletin if necessary)][

-31 Use printed ParentMail report as a register and complete this before leaving the school site Completed register should be returned to reception to be passed onto Attendance Officer 32 Brief pupils on groups, buddies, expected behaviour, meeting points and emergency procedures 33 Ongoing Risk assessments and weather monitoring

-34 Report any accident/incident or near miss to the EVC and record on Incident Log (Curriculum Admin\Trips and Visits\Incident Log) 35 Complete an Evaluation by responding to Educational Visits Administrator's Evaluation email to ensure correct pupils recorded who went on trip and any issues to follow up from
+24 Start final communication strategies - a letter to include trip phone contact number so parents can get hold of Trip Leader if necessary and include information regarding lunches, appropriate clothing, safety procedures, behaviour and meeting place etc. Schedule pupil/parent/staff briefings if needed SLT Communications Lead to proof all letters before sending out 25 Consider stickers for each pupil in case of incident 26 Notify Kitchen of pupils missing from school dinners Day / b efore the trip 27 Speak to Admin to get ParentMail report printed to use as a register on the day 28 Obtain the first aid kit from student services and check all medication checked and in date 29 Print a copy of the completed trip form and leave this with reception (either day before or morning of the trip) 30 E-mail all staff to notify of absences during lessons (add trip details to the bulletin if necessary) Day o o f the trip 31 Use printed ParentMail report as a register and complete this before leaving the school site Completed register should be returned to reception to be passed onto Attendance Officer 32 Brief pupils on groups, buddies, expected behaviour, meeting points and emergency procedures 33 Ongoing Risk assessments and weather monitoring Afte er 1 the trip 34 Report any accident/incident or near miss to the EVC and record on Incident Log (Curriculum Admin\Trips and Visits\Incident Log) 35 Complete an Evaluation by responding to Educational Visits Administrator's Evaluation email to ensure correct pupils recorded who went on trip and any issues to follow up from Add iti onal Trip Requirements Adv /er nture activities 36 Check the qualifications of staff and instructors 37 Use approved centres (AALA / LOTC) and consider additional insurance if required We ek end/Evening visits 38 Agree an SLT contact on the trip to contact in case of emergency EVC/Educational Visits Administrator can help with these tasks that responsibility remains with the

-Additional Trip Requirements

-Adventure activities

-36 Check the qualifications of staff and instructors 37 Use approved centres (AALA / LOTC) and consider additional insurance if required

-Weekend visits

-38 Agree an SLT contact on the trip to contact in case of emergency visit leader.

-EVC/Educational Visits Administrator can help with these tasks, but responsibility remains with the
+^{} EVC/Educational Visits Administrator can help with these tasks, but responsibility remains with the visit leader.